 In addition to its product assistance, the ERP allows companies to have good visibility of their numerous and different activities associated with product development, operations, sales, human capital, manufacturing and asset management.

 One advantage of SAP is its flexibility.
 It allows companies to create their own rules within the SAP structure.
-These rules set the parameters for acceptable and unacceptable transactions.
 Companies determine which employees access each area in the SAP environment.
 Only qualified personnel receive access to personnel data, such as wage rates.
 SAP also has the flexibility to integrate its data with a variety of databases.
 Users can download information into spreadsheets for further analysis.

 Disadvantages of SAP ERP